 But when you get home, remember that you genuinely value financial security for your family more than flashy material items.
 Even if you had the money to buy that car, you wouldn’t do it because it doesn’t align with your deeper principles about life.

-As proven, personal values affect nearly every decision you make: from your relationships to your profession to the things you buy.
+As proven, personal values affect nearly every decision you make, from your relationships to your profession to the things you buy.
 While your childhood may have engrained some values in you, your thoughts and actions can also consciously form others.
 Scientists have found that unconscious beliefs impact our actions.

-Personal Values in Work
+List of Core Values in Work

 Certain principles guide the type of work you pursue, whether you’re an entrepreneur, employee, or freelancer.
 Defining your company’s core values can shape your core mission behind selling products or services.
 They define why and how they conduct business.
 On a personal level, these values help you determine the broader vision of your career and your daily performance in the workplace.